-The Women's Studies Certificate Program currently has over 188 students from 27 different programs and comprised of 74 faculty members from a wide range of programs as well.
+The Women's Studies Certificate Program currently has over 160 students from 30 different programs and comprised of 86 faculty members from a wide range of programs as well.
 A number of students are recipients of awards and scholarships to support their participation in the Certificate Program.
-Applications for some awards are available on the Awards web page.
+Further information about applying for these awards can be found on our Awards and Fellowships page.

 Students who would like to join the Certificate Program should fill out the WSCP application form.
 This allows you to become part of our email lists and get updates and information about the program.
 We recommend students start Women's Studies Certificate Program coursework around the 2nd year of their PhD program.
 Prospective students are encouraged to stop by the office or contact Dána-Ain Davis to discuss their programs and interests.

 The Graduate Center